ggbalaazs/CarND-Advanced-Lane-Lines-P4/writeup.md

 ##### General issues

 If I were to make my pipeline more robust I would tune thresholding a bit to get more pixels of lane lines even if it means more 'noise'.
-With more advanced sanity checks it seems better to detect more than have nothing distant lines.
+With more advanced sanity checks it seems better to detect more than have nothing from distant lines.
 I'd like to build more on previous line information and leave mimic points out of the game.

 ##### Challenge #1